 - 15. Continued Closures of Certain Higher-Risk Businesses.
-The Health Officer orders the continued closure of the following Higher-Risk Businesses and activities: - a.
-Indoor or outdoor playgrounds for children, except for those located within childcare centers. - b.
-Movie theaters, live performance theaters, concert halls, arenas, stadiums, theme parks, festivals, nightclubs, and lounges. - c.
-Bowling alleys and arcades. - d.
-All public or private spas, hot tubs, saunas, and steam rooms not located on residential property. - e.
-Brewpubs, craft distilleries, breweries, bars, pubs and wineries that do not have a City-issued restaurant permit, including any associated tasting rooms.
-Facilities in this subsection shall not be permitted to partner with businesses that offer meals, such as, a restaurant, fast food restaurant, food trucks, mobile food vendor, or similar business that prepares and serves bona fide meals, to provide service to customers. - f.
-All restaurant, but only for indoor, in-person onsite dining. - g.
-Indoor portions and exhibits of museums, zoos, and aquariums must close to the public. - h.
-Adult and youth team sports. - i.
+The Health Officer orders the continued closure of the following Higher-Risk Businesses and activities: - Indoor or outdoor playgrounds for children, except for those located within childcare centers. - b.
+Convention centers and public entertainment venues, such as, movie theaters, live performance theaters, concert halls, arenas, stadiums, theme parks, festivals. - c.
+Nightclubs and lounges, including, but not limited to, smoking, cigar, or hookah lounges. - family entertainment centers, such as, bowling alleys, arcades, and amusement park rides (e.g. trains and carousels). - e.
+All public or private spas, hot tubs, saunas, and steam rooms except those located in a single-family residence, which shall be used only by members of the household residing at the single-family residence.

+- f.
+Brewpubs, craft distilleries, breweries, bars, pubs and wineries that do not have a Cityissued restaurant permit, including any associated tasting rooms.
+Facilities in this subsection shall not be permitted to partner with businesses that offer meals, such as, a restaurant, fast food restaurant, food trucks, mobile food vendor, or similar business that prepares and serves bona fide meals, to provide service to customers. - g.
+Indoor, in-person onsite dining at restaurants and similar food facilities, including brewpubs, craft distilleries, pubs, wineries that hold a City-issued restaurant permit. - h.
+Indoor portions and exhibits of museums, zoos, and aquariums must close to the public. - Recreational team sports. - j.
+Indoor operations of personal care services, including, nail salons, tanning salons, esthetician, skin care and cosmetology services; electrology; body art professionals, tattoo parlors, microblading and permanent make-up; and piercing shops; and massage therapy (in non-healthcare setting). - k.
+Indoor operations of gyms and fitness facilities. - I. Indoor operations of hair salons and barbers. - m.
 All events and gatherings, unless specifically allowed by this Order.